 It's the same when hunting malware.
 If one of your programs detects one, there's likely more this antimalware can't see.
 As such, be prepared to bring out the big guns.

 Or you can leave it to the professionals.
-I love hunting malware.
-And have all kinds of toys to call upon when a computer gets an infection.
+Check out our Managed Services for more information.
+We love hunting malware and have all kinds of toys to call upon when a computer gets an infection.